Are you wondering if you should visit the Galleria Borghese when you come to Rome?

 In 1807, Prince Borghese had to give about 500 pieces of art from this museum to Napolean Bonaparte, so if you want to see more of the original Borghese collection, you will have to visit the Louvre in Paris.
 (This is not a very happy subject for Romans today, as you can imagine!)

 In 1902, the Borghese family sold the Villa Borghese and its contents to the Italian government.

 In this section about how to book tickets and tours to the Borghese Gallery in Rome, we'll go over:

 There may be additional costs if there is a special exhibit going on.

-If you are dialling from another country, use whatever code you need to get an international line, then 39, then 06 32810.
-(You could also ask your hotel to do this for you in advance, as it's a free phone call for us from here!)
+If you are dialing from another country, use whatever code you need to get an international line, then 39, then 06 32810.
+(You could also ask your hotel to do this for you in advance, as it's a free phone call from here!)

 You will have the choice to speak to an operator in Italian or English.

 The phone ticket office is open Monday - Friday from 9am until 6pm, and Saturday from 9am until 1pm.
 It is closed on Sundays and holidays.